TomPace101/nanopore_diffusion/notes.md

 # ill-sleep (and debug of the PNP-reaction solver)

+_TODO_ put some time-domain data into the overleaf paper

 _TODO_ provide Dirichlet boundary condition for concentrations at downstream end.

 _ISSUE_ change in potential in ill-sleep